-- Clear benchmarks for the current and next round of national commitments (NDCs) on action aligned with the Paris Agreement 1.5°C warming limit, with commitments to: - Raise the ambition of 2030 targets urgently and significantly in order to reduce global emissions by at least 43% by 2030, in line with what the IPCC says is needed to keep 1.5°C within reach. - Submit new economy-wide emission targets by 2025 towards aggregate ambition of at least 60% emission reduction by 2035 - with rich countries going the fastest. - Agreement on transformative action in sectors with the highest potential to reduce emissions, above all commitment to: - Fair, fast, full and funded phase-out of all fossil fuels and no new expansion. - Triple renewable energy, double energy efficiency and substantially decline fossil fuel use by 2030. - Implement these commitments with updated and new NDCs. - A commitment to significantly ramp up finance for loss and damage, adaptation and mitigation.
+- Clear benchmarks for the current and next round of national commitments (NDCs) on action aligned with the Paris Agreement 1.5°C warming limit, with commitments to: - Raise the ambition of 2030 targets urgently and significantly in order to reduce global emissions by at least 43% by 2030, in line with what the IPCC says is needed to keep 1.5°C within reach. - Submit new economy-wide emission targets by 2025 towards aggregate ambition of at least 60% emission reduction by 2035 - with rich countries going the fastest. - In Canada, due to our historical emissions and capacity to pay, this means committing to reducing domestic greenhouse gas emissions by at least 60% by 2030 (vs. 2005 levels, based on fair share) and strengthening the 2030 climate action plan by: - putting a robust cap on oil and gas production; - ending the funding of all fossil fuels; - adopting stronger methane regulations; - reinforcing the proposed clean electricity regulation; - Agreement on transformative action in sectors with the highest potential to reduce emissions, above all commitment to: - Fair, fast, full and funded phase-out of all fossil fuels and no new expansion. - Triple renewable energy, double energy efficiency and substantially decline fossil fuel use by 2030. - Implement these commitments with updated and new NDCs. - A commitment to significantly ramp up finance for loss and damage, adaptation and mitigation.